davidpagnon/Pose2Sim_Blender/README.md

-# BlendOsim
+# Sim2Blend

-An add-on to import Opensim and motion capture data to Blender
+Import OpenSim results in Blender.

+This add-on is heavily inspired from [BlendOsim](https://github.com/JonathanCamargo/BlendOsim).
+However, it is end-to-end and does not require using Matlab to export OpenSim files to a .csv format.

 ## Installation